+A registry MAY reject a manifest of any type uploaded to the manifest endpoint if it references manifests or blobs that do not exist in the registry.
 A registry MUST accept an otherwise valid manifest with a subject field that references a manifest that does not exist, allowing clients to push a manifest and referrers to that manifest in either order.
-A registry MAY reject a manifest uploaded to the manifest endpoint with descriptors in other fields that reference a manifest or blob that does not exist in the registry.
-When a manifest is rejected for this reason, it MUST result in one or more MANIFEST_BLOB_UNKNOWN errors code-1.
+When a manifest is rejected for these reasons, it MUST result in one or more MANIFEST_BLOB_UNKNOWN errors code-1.